hsc-latte/hs32core/README.md

         - [Here](https://bellard.org/tcc/tcc-doc.html#CPU-dependent-code-generation) is what would be needed to be done to retarget it.
     - Port as much of libc as possible.
 [Uclib-ng](https://www.uclibc-ng.org/) or [newlib](https://sourceware.org/newlib/) would be good options.

+### Task List for V1:
+- Design FPGA carrier board PCB.
+Get it manufactured, into peoples hands.
+  - This board has this FPGA board on it, https://www.robotshop.com/en/devantech-icewerx-ice40-hx8k-fpga.html?utm_source=google&utm_medium=surfaces&utm_campaign=surfaces_across_google_usen&gclid=EAIaIQobChMI5cem_Lyv6wIV0yCtBh2KFQhIEAYYASABEgJyuvD_BwE
+  - The board has SRAM and Flash chips built in.
+  - The board has latch chips to function as IO expanders because the fabricated CPU will be pin-limited.
+  - The board should have its own clock IC.
+- Design ISA
+- Write assembler for the ISA
+- Get Verilog simulator up and running and documented.
+- Design CPU and peripherals in Verilog or Migen.
+- Simulate CPU and periherals in software.
+Programs should be able to run and take input/output.
+- Test CPU and peripherals on the FGPA carrier board.
+RAM and flash should work.
+We should be able to load an run real programs on the board
+- Create task list to prepare the verilog design for fabrication.
+  - Ensure we haven't overlooked anything that could cause our design to be rejected by Google/Skywater
+  - Ensure our design might actually work when fabricated

 **Fun Side Project for V1** : Make an Apple II or commodore style standalone PC using the processsor.

 ## Processor V2 (Early 2021)